Viren070/EmuHaven/README.md

 > [!NOTE]
 > If you are using an executable, you must be using the ZIP asset for it to be portable.
 Otherwise, it will attempt to use the %TMP% path which is located in %localappdata%

-You can find detailed information on all the available features in the [wiki](https://github.com/Viren070/Emulator-Manager/wiki).
-It is currently unfinished.

 ## Images